Academic Rules and Procedures

 (*) Grades P/NP, U, I, WI, WP, WF are not calculated in the GPA.

-Graduate students are considered to be in good academic standing if they maintain a cumulative GPA of 3.00 on all graduate coursework.
-Students whose GPA falls below 3.00 at any time after the first nine credits will be placed on probation.
-Only one probation (besides probation upon admission) is allowed during a graduate program.
+Graduate students are considered to be in good academic standing if they maintain a minimum cumulative GPA (CGPA) of 3.00 on all graduate coursework.

 Application for Graduation